Guide To Antequera: The “Florence of Andalusia” That Stole My Heart

 rock formations in El Torco National Park

-Antequera is an amazing secret town in Spain.
-You may have to visit it more than once to discover all its secrets.
 With its relatively new UNESCO designation, it’s going to be popular.
 Others may fall in love.
 Make it to the “Florence of Andalusia” on your next trip to southern Spain.

-Practical Information and Tips for Visiting Antequera:
+Practical Guide & Tips for Visiting Antequera

 Equestrian Statue of Ferdinand I, King of Aragon in Antequera Spain